 Can coconut oil treat eczema?

 Curley uses its as an eye makeup remover and as a moisturizer for her kids.
-“There are no chemicals with it, and the fatty acids are natural moisturizers,” she explains.
+“The fatty acids are natural moisturizers,” she explains.

 Does coconut oil help prevent cancer?

 “That’s completely a stretch,” says Curley.
-There’s some preliminary evidence it might, but studies that have shown coconut oil reduces the growth of tumours have only been done in mice — and that’s important, because research performed on rodents can’t always be applied to humans.
+There’s some preliminary evidence that it might, but studies that have shown coconut oil reduces the growth of tumours have only been done in mice—and that’s important, because research performed on rodents can’t always be applied to humans.
 If you do want to reduce your risk of cancer, suggests Curley, try what’s proven to prevent cancer, like more fruits and vegetables, or high-fibre foods.